SaiKathika/Leetcode/README.md

 # Leetcode

-Just some bunch of codes
+Just some bunch of codes in Python